vdBerg93/py-image-server/README.md

 The image processing functionalities are implemented with opencv.

 The user sends a request in JSON format through the API to the webserver.
-The webserver picks up the request in a parallel process and processes the images.
+The webserver picks up the request in a parallel process and performs the desired image operations.
 Images are stored locally on the server, and the request defines the paths on the server.

+**Contents:**
+1. Design of the software
+2. Installation and first run
+3. Test cases
+4. Development time log

 # [1] Design of the software

-## Software overview
 The software consists of two main components:
 1. A webserver based on fastAPI that handles HTTP requests in JSON format in concurrent processes
 2. An image processor that offers a variety of image modifications

-## Server implementation
+## Server design
 The webserver is based on the fastAPI package, and is run with Uvicorn.
 The requests are defined using the fastAPI JSON format: